mikepack/nerdbox/README.md

 ## The Programmers Lightbox

-Nerdbox is a fully-tested, simple lightbox designed for programmers.
+Nerdbox is a fully-tested, responsive, simple lightbox designed for programmers.

 ![Nerdbox](http://i.imgur.com/ygoIP.png)